michaeltroger/sensor-recording/README.md

-#Real Time Sensor Recording for Android
+# Real Time Sensor Recording for Android
+Still in beta.
+Using the code in production is not recommendable yet.